mattermost/docs/source/manage/common-support-packet.rst

 To generate a Support Packet:

-1. Go to System Console, then go to the menu (from the menu icon at upper left), and select **Commercial Support**.
+1. Go to System Console and select **Commercial Support** from the System Console menu.
 2. Select **Download Support Packet**.
 A zip file is downloaded to the local machine.

 A Mattermost Support Packet can contain up to five files: